 Some posts contain compensated links.
 Please read this disclaimer for more info.

-But there is more than meets the ignorant eye to this amazing country.
+But there is more than meets the inexperienced eye to this amazing country.
 Here are no fewer than 44 interesting facts about Romania that make it a surprising and unique country.

 1. UNESCO World Heritage Sites